milsyobtaf/raspi-things/readme.md

 This is a small script that uses `wtype` to cycle `chromium` browser tabs on a cycled defined in a constant in the script.
 This script originally came from [raspberrypi.com](https://www.raspberrypi.com/tutorials/how-to-use-a-raspberry-pi-in-kiosk-mode/).

-`wtype` requires a `wayland` environment, so make sure you have that setup on the Raspberry Pi.
+`wtype` needs to be installed separately, and requires a `wayland` environment, so make sure you have that setup on the Raspberry Pi.

 #### `autostart`

 `switchtabs.sh` is being called from an `autostart` file, currently located at `.config/labwc/autostart` on my Raspberry Pi.
 This runs when the desktop environment loads, launches `chromium` in `kiosk` mode with two (or more) tabs, and then cycles those tabs.

 The `sleep 10` at the top is to ensure the internet connection is active before launching the browser.
 Not necessary, but avoids error screens.

+The `unclutter -idle 0` command is there to hide the cursor when in kiosk mode.
+You need to make sure `unclutter` is installed.

 ## `shell`